QuadSpinner/GeoGlyph-Docs/docs/IDE/GeoGlyph-Options.md

 ## Paths

 ### World Machine Paths
-This option lets you set the path for World Machine installations for WM 2.3.7, WM 3.0.3, WM 3.0.11, it also lets you set the path for World Machine Documents and Macros.
+This option lets you set the path for World Machine installations for WM 2.3.7, WM 3.0.3, WM 3.0.11.
+It also lets you set the path for World Machine Documents and Macros.
 Changing any of the values in this section will require you to restart GeoGlyph.

 If the Path for any World Machine installation is changed, you will need to manually move the GG###.dll and GGLib.dll files from the plugins folder.
 For more accurate results, we recommend reinstalling GeoGlyph if any World Machine path is changed.

 ## Notifications

 When turned on, GeoGlyph will send a notification email to the specified email address.
-You can specify multiple addresses by separating them with a comma `,`.
+You can specify multiple addresses by separating them with a `,`.

 Optionally, you can also choose to attach the 3D preview of the finished build.